 “But I like it better here.
 People are warm and welcoming.
 They’re more accepting.
 They motivate you.
 If you don’t understand something, they encourage you to work harder.
-If your spelling is bad, they tell you to work on your spelling.
+If your spelling is bad, they help you work on your spelling.
 People tend to help each other.
 I've never experienced that before.”

 What’s your biggest moment here in UB so far?

-“To put yourself out there, and, like a sponge, absorb only the good and drain those that don’t do you good.”
+“Put yourself out there, and, like a sponge, absorb only the good and drain those that don’t do you good.”